qdraw/starsky/starsky/starskyimportercli/readme.md

---recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime --verbose or -v == verbose, more detailed info use -v -help to show settings:
+--recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime --verbose or -v == verbose, more detailed info
+--index or -i == parameter: (bool) ; indexing, false is always copy, true is check if exist in db, default true use -v -help to show settings:
 ```